-Your kids are going to spend time online

-- it is expected and even essential in this

-tech era.
-Just as you take steps to protect

-them in the physical world, keeping them

-safe in the digital world takes similar

-vigilance and care.
+Your kids are going to spend time online - it is expected and even essential in this tech era.
+Just as you take steps to protect them in the physical world, keeping them safe in the digital world takes similar vigilance and care.

-6 steps to protect your child online3
+6 steps to protect your child online

-- 1 Keep devices where you can see them. - 2 Set up parental controls.
-The SafeSearch Filters feature on Google will block sites with explicit content. - 3 Know who your child's online friends are. - 4 Encourage your child to ask themselves if the information or photo they want to post is something they would give to a stranger.
-If the answer is no, don't post it. - 5 Show your child how to keep their location private. - 6 Report inappropriate posts and keep information secure.
+Set up parental controls.
+The SafeSearch Filters feature on Google will block sites with explicit content.

+Know who your child's online friends are.

+Encourage your child to ask themselves if the information or photo they want to post is something they would give to a stranger.
+If the answer is no, don't post it.

+Show your child how to keep their location private.

+Report inappropriate posts and keep information secure.